MattMS/ESM_reader/README.md

 This may be changed later to push data to a stream instead.
 I am not sure what the best way to expose the data is.

+## Names

+Names are dot (`.`) separated to represent the hierarchy in the files.
+Names start with the 4 character ASCII values (group/record/field, described later) that are used in the esm/esp files.

+If the fields contain multiple values, then extra names have been added.
+These names do not follow the 4 character format of files to avoid future conflicts.

 ## File structure